wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     on the same line as the "Terminal" tab.
 As API calls are made to the server, the http requests will be displayed in this runtime log.
 Python print commands, only send their output to this log.
 Python logger commands send the output to both this runtime log, and the log file that we created a few steps back.
-On the production servers in AWS, these log lines can be searched using Splunk (ask Dale for Splunk access if you want it.)
+On the production servers in AWS, these log lines can be searched using Splunk (ask Dale for Splunk access if you could use it.)

 1. Now, with the server still running, open a terminal window, and create a simple default user (a voter) so you can login to the managment pages of the WeVoteServer.
 At We Vote, "voters" are what we call end users.
 This new "voter" will have all the